Contact with the outside world

 Prisoners are allowed to exchange mail in sealed envelopes

-Correspondence with the Commissioner for Human Rights and lawyers cannot be censored.
+Confidentiality is guaranteed for correspondence with the Commissioner for Human Rights and lawyers.

 Prisoners are allowed to receive parcels

-The Polish Commissioner for Human Rights noted irregularities in the distribution of packages in 2016.
+In 2016, the Commissioner for Human Rights noticed irregularities in the distribution of packages.

 E-mail exchange is possible